-Police Clarifies IGP’s Misgivings Over Proliferation of Police Tactical Teams
+Police Clarifies IGP’s Misgivings over Proliferation of Police Tactical Teams

 The Nigeria Police Force has clarified the concerns expressed by the Inspector-General of Police (IGP), Olatunji Disu, regarding the proliferation of tactical teams across the country.

-The clarification follows widespread reports in sections of the digital media suggesting that the IGP had ordered the immediate dissolution of multiple tactical units operating within state commands nationwide.
+The clarification followe widespread reports in sections of the digital media, suggesting that the IGP had ordered the immediate dissolution of multiple tactical units operating within state commands nationwide.

-Police authorities have, however, described such reports as a misrepresentation of his directive.
+Police authorities have, however, described such reports as a misrepresentation of Disu’s directive.

-He noted that, while the police chief recognises the critical role tactical teams play in crime-fighting, he is concerned about their unchecked expansion and the challenges it poses.
+He noted that, while the police chief recognized the critical role tactical teams play in crime-fighting, he was concerned about their unchecked expansion and the challenges it posed.

-According to him, the IGP, drawing from his extensive operational experience across the country, is mindful of public concerns surrounding the activities of these units, particularly the excesses linked to poorly supervised teams.
+According to him, the IGP, drawing from his extensive operational experience across the country, waas mindful of public concerns surrounding the activities of these units, particularly the excesses linked to poorly supervised teams.

 He added that the proliferation of such units has also depleted manpower at police divisions and posts, thereby weakening core policing duties.